AAAYQ03/techin517-dual-arm-sort/README.md

 After our final presentation, instructors identified two architectural issues with the v1 implementation.
 We've committed code-level fixes for both as v2.

-> **Note**: v2 fixes are not yet hardware-validated — hardware became unavailable post-presentation.
-The implementations are logically validated against the original architecture and follow standard techniques (PCA orientation extraction, 6-D pose IK).
-Re-running the 30-trial suite on v2 is the immediate next step when hardware access is restored.

 ### Issue 1: CV provided position only — orientation was missing

-> "Do you use computer vision only for position, or also with orientation of the object?
-Because you have two pens, they have a clear orientation, which is important in picking up."
-> — Instructor feedback, final presentation

 **v1 behavior**: CV produced `(x, y, z)`.
 IK used a fixed `wrist_roll`.
 For elongated objects like pens, the gripper was not aligned with the object's long axis, forcing ACT to compensate during the final grasp.